-The accountability agencies, collocated within St Martins Tower, meet on a regular basis to discuss a range of issues including matters related to occupational health and safety.
+The accountability agencies meet on a regular basis to discuss a range of issues including matters related to occupational health and safety.
 Any matters of note to employees are raised at the monthly office management meeting which is the formal mechanism by which consultation occurs with employees on occupational safety and health matters.

-Two staff, the Information Commissioner and the Information Services Manager, have attended a course entitled "Monitor a Safe Workplace" pertaining to the implementation and monitoring of occupational health and safety and injury management policies, procedures and programs in order to meet legislative requirements.
-Performance against injury management targets for 2010/11 is outlined in Table 15 below.
+Two staff, the Information Commissioner and the Information Services Manager, attended a course entitled "Monitor a Safe Workplace" regarding the implementation and monitoring of occupational health and safety and injury management policies, procedures and programs to meet legislative requirements.

+Performance against injury management targets for 2009/10 is outlined in the table below.